orbiter-rs/orbiter/README.md

 # orbiter

-> A cross-shell plugin manager for zsh and more.
+> A cross-shell plugin and package manager, heavily inspired by zinit

 ### Order of Execution